Digital Maturity Framework

 Essential

-There’s a focus on technical skills for the role looking after the website.
+There’s a focus on technical skills for the role looking after our digital channels.

 Level 2